 Preventing Head Lice

-Transfer usually comes through direct head-to-head contact with an infested person, but can also be spread by sharing combs, stocking caps, scarves, towels or bedding.
 Children are often the most affected, particularly those between the ages of 3 and 10.
 Additionally, females often get head lice more than males, possibly due to having longer hair.
 Pets are generally not carriers.
-To prevent transfer of lice from affected individuals, be sure to launder all clothing including coats, head gear, bedding and towels.
-Vacuum furniture and carpets.
-Stuffed animals could be put in bags as a preventative.

-Life cycle of Head Lice
+Life Cycle of Head Lice

 Here are the four cycles of the head louse.